 A few weeks after we arrived, my parents rented a small house in Rio Piedras in a new neighborhood called University Gardens.
 The house was a regular Caribbean cinder block home with lots of jalousie windows to let the air circulate.
 At least, it had terrazzo floors, a yard, a balcony, a good size carport and it was a brand new house.
 It was now the middle of summer and San Juan was a very hot.
 We didn’t have much but we made do with very little.

 My father tried to work in Puerto Rico, but, he had never done anything else but be a career navy officer, so he was not very successful at anything else.
 He tried to sell Encyclopedias door to door.
-My father couldn’t sell water in the desert.
-He would end up feeling sorry for the people and giving them the set.
+My father couldn’t sell water in the desert, he would have given it away because he felt sorry for the thirsty people.
 He then tried to sell reel to reel players that were the latest gadgets.
 They were very cool machines that could record from a turntable that was included, or you could just play the reel to reel.
 Even though my father also failed at selling those, we ended up with the one that he used as a demo.
 This was a life changing experience for me.
 I took over the machine and learned to record, splice tape, and make my first "playlists".
 I would combine music in a tape to set the mood while I painted or hung out in my room.
-I would continue to do this until iTunes changed everything with the playlists.
+I would continue to do this until iTunes changed everything with their "playlists".

 Tia Rosarito also had two sons, Gilberto and Vinicio.
 Tio Vinicio and his wife Carmen lived in San Juan and soon became my mother’s lifeline.
 My mother remained very close to them, through the years, until their death.
 Vinicio and Carmen taught my mother the survival skills to make it in San Juan.
 My mother had always had maids and was not used to doing everything herself.
 This was a rude awakening.
 Even when we lived in the apartment in Santo Domingo, my mother still had a couple of maids.
 Now she was the maid.
 Tio Vinicio and Tia Carmen also entertained her and, most importantly, made her laugh.
 It had been a rough 10 years at this point and my mother had not had much laughter in her life.
 One day Tia Carmen came over and found my mother mopping the floors with a regular mop.
 And she says: what are you doing?
 That is not how you clean the floors.
 So, she turned on the radio, full blast, blaring Merengue tunes.
 She got an old towel, she threw it on the floor, grabbed it with both feet and started dancing across the living room.
 From then on, my mother danced all over the house instead of just mopping a floor.
 Mopping the floor had a new meaning for all of us.